-- 6.5.1 The Council will only accept coffins or caskets for interments; shroud burials are not permitted. - 6.5.2 A nameplate should be fixed to each coffin or casket.
+- 6.5.1 The Council will only accept coffins, caskets and shrouds for burial. - 6.5.2 A nameplate should be fixed to each coffin or casket.

 6.6 Attendance at Interments by Officials

 - 6.6.1 An interment can take place with or without a religious service.
 It is the responsibility of the bereaved family or the funeral director to arrange for an appropriate authorised person to officiate at the burial. - 6.6.2 The Cemeteries Team will accommodate all faiths, and their beliefs / needs, where possible and practical to do so. - 6.6.3 Weston Road Cemetery provides a dedicated Muslim section.
 Where possible there should be a nominated Muslim community representative present to ensure the smooth running of all Muslim burials. - 6.6.4 There will be a Council officer present at every funeral to oversee the delivery of the interment.
 They will maintain a discreet presence to ensure that everything is in place.